TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-git-howto-apollo.md

   resourceRequired="false"
 />

 # Git Repository and Version Control - How To

+## Git Repository and Version Control - How To

 Continuous integration is the practice of testing each change made to your codebase automatically.
 Continuous delivery follows the testing that happens during continuous integration and pushes changes to a staging or production system.